And There Was Brian

 Press ‘Play’.

 And There Was Brian is an audio monument to peace campaigner Brian Haw.
-It is sited 24/7 in Parliament Square, where Brian protested against the Iraq War and other conflicts for ten years.
+It is sited 24/7 in Parliament Square, where Brian protested for ten years against the Iraq War and other military campaigns.

-To activate the monument, go to the Square, and stand across the road from the Houses of Parliament.
-You will need a smartphone with its GPS function turned on, and a set of headphones.
+To activate the monument, go to the square, and stand across the road from the Houses of Parliament.
+You will need a smartphone with its GPS function turned on.

-After pressing ‘Play’, you can move around the Square as much as you like.
+Once in Parliament Square Garden, the ‘Play’ button on the monument’s website will become active on your phone.
+After pressing ‘Play’, you can move around the square as much as you like.
 The audio runs for 36 minutes.

-And There Was Brian was made with Brian's friends Michael Culver and Amanda Ward.
-It could not have been completed without the assistance of staff at the Museum of London, where hundreds of objects from Brian’s protest are stored.
-Brian's family gave the material to the Museum in 2012, a year after he died from lung cancer.
+And There Was Brian tells the story of Brian’s protest through the account of his longest-serving supporter, actor Michael Culver.
+It documents Michael and his wife Amanda Ward’s visit to the store of the Museum of London where hundreds of objects from Brian’s protest are kept.
+Brian's family gave the material to the museum in 2012, a year after he died from lung cancer.

 To listen to a short clip from the monument, play the August 2023 edition of The Multibody Records Show on Noods Radio.
-Brian can be heard from 5m10s into the show.
+Brian can be heard from 5 minutes into the programme.

 Credits